The Top 16 Myths About Ankylosing Spondylitis Treatment

 11. Myth or Fact?
 TNF Blocker Side Effects Are Very Dangerous

 Also, a very rare side effect is the increased frequency of certain cancers, for example leukemia (blood cancer), lymphoma (lymphatic system cancer), or non-melanoma skin cancers (like basal cell and squamous cell).
-Remicade (infliximab) has also been linked with a severe allergic reaction (facial swelling, difficult breathing, low blood pressure).
+Infliximab has also been linked with a severe allergic reaction (facial swelling, difficult breathing, low blood pressure).

 Costs can vary, too.
-Be sure to check with your insurance carrier for their covered TNF blockers, which will save you money.
+Be sure to check with your insurance carrier for their covered TNF blockers (those that are on their formulary), which will save you money.
 If you do not have insurance, call the manufacturer to inquire about patient assistance programs.
-Remember, many patients experience significant improvements in their AS using a TNF blocker, no matter which one they use.
+Remember, many patients experience significant improvements in their ankylosing spondylitis using a TNF blocker, no matter which one they use.